|

 to prevent weight loss.
 In most cases, weight gain is not

 an issue with endurance athletes.
+One of

 the benefits of endurance exercise is the improved ability